espressif/esp-matter/docs/en/production.rst

 are common across all your devices.
 You can refer the Manufacturing section below for creating a large number of manufacturing partition images.

-Your manufacturing line needs to ensure that these unique manufacturing parition images are correctly written to each device and the appropriate QR code images associated with each device.
+Your manufacturing line needs to ensure that these unique manufacturing partition images are correctly written to each device and the appropriate QR code images associated with each device.
 You may also opt for Espressif's pre-provisioning service that pre-provisions these unique images before shipping the modules and provides a manifest (CSV file) along with QR code images